unitycatalog/unitycatalog/docs/quickstart.md

 ## Manage models in Unity Catalog using MLflow

-Unity catalog supports the management and governance of ML models as securable assets.
+Unity Catalog supports the management and governance of ML models as securable assets.
 Starting with [MLflow 2.16.1](https://mlflow.org/releases/2.16.1), MLflow offers integrated support for using Unity Catalog as the backing resource for the MLflow model registry.
 What this means is that with the MLflow client, you will be able to interact directly with your Unity Catalog service for the creation and access of registered models.